OpenBagTwo/chappeau/README.md

 Texture potions as cups of coffee or shots of esperesso

+(see accompanying datapack to for better immersion through auto-naming)

 ### Clear Carved Pumpkins

 My own carved-pumpkin clearing resourcepack, included for (my own?) convenience